anazhmetdin/siRNAdesigner/README.md

 - ### One of the following input methods:
   - #### Accession number of the gene `-a`
-    NCBI accession number from the nucleotide database
+    NCBI accession number from the nucleotide database, Multiple accession numbers should be separated by ","
   - #### Sequence string `-s`
-    concatenated exons of the gene
+    concatenated exons of the gene, Multiple genes sequences should be separated by ","
   - #### Fasta file of the target gene(s) `-i`
     Fasta file path containing one targeted gene or more
 - ### Reduce off targets `-t`